Skip to main content

 The registration fee includes lunch, tea/coffee breaks as well as evening receptions.

-Yes, there are some funds available to finance reduced fees and fee waivers.
-Please be aware you can only apply for discounts if you fulfil the criteria listed below and correctly fill in the corresponding application form.
+You can only apply for discounts if you meet the eligibility criteria listed below and complete the corresponding application form correctly.

 To apply for a reduced conference fee, you need to:

-• Either: Be based in a low- or middle-income country according to the World Bank classification
+Either: Be based in a low- or middle-income country according to the World Bank classification

 First, please check that you have selected ‘Yes’ in the Visa Invitation Letter Request field in your user profile in Conftool, and entered the relevant information required (passport number etc.).
 If not, modify accordingly and save your changes.

-Third, and only once the above is complete, email conference2026(at)eadi.org to ask for a visa letter.
+Fourth, and only once the above is complete, email conference2026(at)eadi.org to ask for a visa letter.

 You can get in touch with our team handling registrations and payment at: conference2026@EADI.org